droidbeauty/elovaire-music/README.md

 ## Forking and building

-You can fork the project on GitHub, clone your fork locally, and open it in Android Studio.
+You can fork the project on GitHub, clone your fork locally, and open it in Android Studio

 ```bash
 git clone https://github.com/YOUR_USERNAME/elovaire-music.git